 The migration process can be complex.
 There is no one-size-fits-all guide to migration.
 Instead, companies will need to identify their current situation and where they would like to migrate to.
 Once this is accomplished, they can follow one of Microsoft’s step-by-step guides and use Microsoft’s Exchange Server Deployment Assistant.

-Skip the confusion.
-Agile IT can migrate your existing Exchange 2010 servers to 2019 or Office 365 seamlessly.
+Skip the confusion, avoid risk, and the lifetime of patching.
+Agile IT can migrate your existing Exchange 2010 servers Office 365 seamlessly.
 With over 1.5 million accounts migrated, we stand behind our fixed price guarantee.
 Request a free migration quote today: